 This month’s “Conversation Hearts” block pattern features four sweet little foundation paper-pieced hearts with cute embroidered messages.
 The 7″ by 7″ square block is simple, with just two colors and seven pieces for each little heart, so they should go together easily for you.
 Wouldn’t these little blocks look fabulous for a Valentine’s Day table topper or runner?
 I hope that you’ll fall in love with them too!
 You should have plenty of time to stitch up a block (or a few) just in time for Valentine’s Day.

 When choosing your fabric, make sure that you have lots of contrast between the hearts and the background pieces to make the hearts “pop”.
 I had this scrap of cute black fabric, printed with multi-colored hearts, in my “private textile collection” and I couldn’t resist using it for my block.
 The hearts are made with bright pastel colored “blenders”, which help the black embroidered letters to stand out.
 I stitched my letters by hand, using two strands of black embroidery floss.

 I used my finished heart block to make a miniature quilt, which I intend to display on the 12″ square quilt stand that sits on a table next to my favorite chair.
 I added woven ribbon borders, pieced from a bright pink print and a bit more of the black heart print, to frame my heart block.
 I quilted around the hearts, the edges of the block, and in the border, and then finished it off with solid black binding.
 I love how it turned out!
-The pattern for the miniature quilt will be available, starting in February, in our Craftsy and Etsy pattern shops.

 Thanks for visiting our blog today!
 I hope that you’ll enjoy making your own little conversation hearts block.
 We’d love to see your completed projects.
 If you’d like to share a picture or see the pictures from other quilters, please join our Facebook group, 2018 BOM and post your quilt photo.